Pennsylvania's 6th congressional district: Recent election results from statewide races

+Historic geography

 2003 to 2012

 Prior to the court-ordered redistricting, the 6th district's incarnation dated back to 2002.
 Its strange shape brought charges of gerrymandering by Democrats who argued it "looms like a dragon descending on Philadelphia from the west, splitting up towns and communities throughout Montgomery and Berks Counties."
 The combination of very affluent suburban areas of Philadelphia and sparsely populated rural areas was possibly designed to capture Republican voters, but changes in voting patterns in southeastern Pennsylvania has made the district much more competitive.
 The district had a Cook Partisan Voting Index score of R+1 after the 2012 redistricting.
 It was rated D+4 before then.
 The district included parts of Montgomery County, Chester County, Berks County and Lehigh County.
 The largest cities in the district were Reading and Norristown.

 2013 to 2018

 The redistricting of 2011/2012 changed it to include parts of Chester, Montgomery, Berks and Lebanon counties.
 The following municipalities constituted the sixth district: